thefrontside/actions/npm-publish-branch-preview/README.md

 This action will publish to NPM using the current branch name as its tag.

 ## Requirements
-- You must pass in your `NPM_AUTH_TOKEN` as shown below.
+- Pass in `NPM_AUTH_TOKEN`.
 - This action can only be run on pull requests.
-- You will get an error if your branch is named 'latest'.
+- You will get an error if your branch is named `latest`.
+- Optional: `NPM_PUBLISH` argument is available if you want to run a different command. `npm publish` will run as default.

 ## Usage
 ```yaml